antoniiolpzzz/PDS-CuriousMind/Documentation/Manual/UserManual.md

 ## Installation and Launch

-Disclaimer: There are already compiled artifacts in Java/target/artifacts directory matching the main branch version.
+Disclaimer: There are already compiled artifacts in the releases section ["CuriousMind 1.0.0"](https://github.com/antoniiolpzzz/PDS-CuriousMind/releases/tag/1.0.0) matching the main branch version.

 1. Clone the repository
    ```bash